-• Decree No. 67 of 2011 (VII.
-13.) (in Hungarian) concerning the rules on foodstuff treatment with ionizing radiation

-This decree must be applied to the treatment and marketing of foodstuff and food ingredients treated with ionizing radiation.
-This provides a list of allowed foodstuffs (e.g. dried aromatic plants, herbs, spices) to be treated with ionizing radiation and absorbed doses of ionizing energy.
-Foodstuff may be treated with ionizing radiation only if the conditions of Annex 2 are satisfied.
+• Decree No. 67/2011 (in Hungarian) concerning the rules on foodstuff treatment with ionizing radiation.
+This decree must be applied to the treatment and marketing of foodstuffs and food ingredients treated with ionizing radiation.
+This provides a list of allowed foodstuffs (e.g., dried aromatic plants, herbs, spices) to be treated with ionizing radiation and absorb doses of ionizing energy.
+Foodstuffs may be treated with ionizing radiation only if the conditions of Annex 2 are satisfied.
 Allowed sources of ionizing radiation are listed in Annex 3.
-Calculation method of the total average dose absorbed by foodstuff is determined in Annex 4.
-Treatment with ionizing radiation can be performed only by authorized establishments which must be conform to the "recommended operational rules of foodstuff irradiating establishments" contained in Annex 5.
+The calculation method of the total average dose absorbed by a foodstuff is determined in Annex 4.
+Treatment with ionizing radiation can be performed only by authorized establishments which must conform to the "recommended operational rules of foodstuff irradiating establishments" contained in Annex 5.